The Google Memo (Manifesto) Controversy

 As the author states, there are possible non-bias causes of the gender gap in technology.
 Just stating this does not make it discriminatory.
 I also find nothing offensive if the stereotypical gender traits listed is due to sex differences in the brain and confirmed by science (as mentioned here - "One does not need to deny science and biological differences to fight discrimination").
 However, the problem, is how such trait differences (whether they are due to cultural and/or biological factors) have been used historically (and continues to be done) to oppress groups and to further sexism and racism.
-The problem is when gender group traits (whether due to cultural and/or biological factors) are listed as evidence for why women are not suitable for engineering, or positions of leadership, or other positions of power or high-paying jobs as done in the manifesto, thereby discriminating and creating a hostile workplace for women in general.
+The problem is when gender group traits (whether due to cultural and/or biological factors) are listed as evidence for why women are not suitable for engineering, or positions of leadership, or other positions of power or high-paying jobs, thereby discriminating and creating a hostile workplace for women in general.
 One can argue that it is these very traits (collaboration, openness, empathy) that will make a good leader (in technology or any field), but that might be a digression from the discussion at hand.

 I agree with the author on many other points as well: Google seeking to fulfill a quota of 50-percent of women in Science and Technology could be unrealistic.
 In fact, I do believe enforcing quotas in any field can be harmful - rather, we should be focusing on removing barriers, and making the field attractive for all to pursue.
 The gender stereotype listed in the manifesto clearly privileges me as a woman in my life choices, interests and inclinations to pursue my second career in psychology after more than a decade in engineering.
 I did not find the manifesto personally offensive, as I identify with that gender stereotype and am proud of the traits that are mentioned.
 However, being a woman, and having been at the receiving end of hate crimes and sexism during my years as an undergraduate minority student in Engineering (in India, I should mention), it is not hard for me to also see the harmful and corrosive effects of such a manifesto, which is in contrast to some men, or others in positions of privilege, who are having a hard time comprehending why this manifesto could be offensive.
 Clearly, there is need for more understanding and empathy from those in privilege towards those being discriminated, and openness to hearing each others' experiences.

-Ironically, the ex-Googler's anti-diversity program manifesto stating that women are inherently not suitable for engineering clearly demonstrates why we need diversity trainings and programs in the first place - to have empathy and sensitivity for the experiences of others, especially since racism and sexism are real problems that create hostile work places.
+Ironically, the ex-Googler's anti-diversity program manifesto stating that women are inherently not suitable (please see UPDATE section below) for engineering clearly demonstrates why we need diversity trainings and programs in the first place - to have empathy and sensitivity for the experiences of others, especially since racism and sexism are real problems that create hostile work places.
 Gender (/racial/any) stereotypes that exclude and discriminate groups is a real problem.
 In the end, that is what lead to the firing of the author of the manifesto - a clear lack of empathy on diversity issues, especially for the experiences of those who continue to face several transgressions in the work place due to sexism.
 Google CEO Sundar Pichai's comments on why the Googler was fired can be found here.

 Reading a few of the comments and furor from both sides on social media over this issue shows that the manifesto author however had it right that there is increasingly less tolerance in hearing different viewpoints.